hackerb9/fonttable/README.md

     fonttable -f /usr/share/fonts/X11/misc/neep-iso10646-1-10x20.pcf.gz

-### Caveat 1: Does not display using the named font
+### Caveat 1: Requires sixel graphics to display in the named font

-Note that being a terminal application, fonttable will show the codepoints in the default font, not in whatever font is being examined.
+Fonttable uses sixel graphics to draw the font requested.
+Use the `-d FONT` option if you would like to use a specific font to limit which codepoints are displayed, but still show them in the default font.

+BUG: Currently the sixel handling is quite naive.
+The terminal is not queried if it supports sixels graphics, nor how many pixels high each character should be, nor the proper text colors.

 ### Caveat 2: FontConfig is required